This guide has been updated for the Shadowlands.

 - Shamans in Ghost Wolf and shapeshifted Druids are immune to Polymorph and Hex while transformed.

-- Priests can use Mass Dispel to remove Ice Block, Divine Shield, and Cyclone.
+- Priests can use Mass Dispel and Warriors can use Shattering Throw to remove Ice Block, Divine Shield, and Cyclone among other immunities.

 - Druids and Arms Warriors have access to Bear Form and Defensive Stance respectively.
 If your team is able to put out enough pressure, these players may be forced to use these spells for extended periods of time and reduce their dps/hps output as a result.